ShadowTan/AP_Bridge_Server/README.md

 ### info
-start with "npm init" to install all packages, then "npm run dev"
+start with "npm istall" to install all packages, then "npm run dev"

 All valid API calls are in the API_Requests.http file